elylucas/nest-ngconf/Guide.md

 > Import `APP_PIPE` from '@nestjs/core' and `DataPipe` from './util/data.pipe'.

-Now, make call to http://localhost:3000/missions/1, and you should see a single mission come back.
+Now, make a call to http://localhost:3000/missions/1, and you should see a single mission come back.

 ### Update Angular Missions Service